My Vipassana experience

 It was long, long days, living life by the sound of a gong.

 The meditation technique itself is just that – a technique.
-It’s the technique Buddha used to become an enlightened being or whatever, but please PLEASE don’t think of this as a religion or bullshit or anything.
-It’s actually really far from religion, and basically says “Yo, don’t believe blindly in that god or this scripture, because when it comes down to it, the only person that can make you happy is you.
+It's supposedly the technique Buddha used to become an enlightened being or whatever, but please don’t think of this as a religion or anything.
+It’s actually pretty far from religion, and basically says “Yo, don’t believe blindly in a god or a scripture, because when it comes down to it, the only person that can make you happy is you.
 So just chill, dawg.”
 Even though he talks about Buddha, it’s more of a “Here’s a system this dude developed to do X. Let’s study it!” (after all, Buddha isn’t a god or something to be worshipped…he was just a dude who figured out how to be happy).
-It gets pretty scientific at times, too.

 Okay.
 My overall experience and feelings: